-In context of Support team these might look as follows:
+In the context of a Support team these might look as follows:

-- Support Iterations – the number of times issue get returned to support.
-It might be used for KPIs e.g. Decrease back-and-forth in workflow.
+- Support Iterations – the number of times an issue is returned to support.
+It might be used for KPIs, e.g. Decrease back-and-forth in workflow.

 - Supported by – the JIRA user that investigated the issue.
 In many cases it might differ from the assignee.
-Identify more accurately the key contributers within the team with KPIs e.g. First Contact Resolution (FCR)
+Identify more accurately the key contributors within the team with KPIs, e.g. First Contact Resolution (FCR)

-In context of Quality Assurance these might be:
+In the context of Quality Assurance these might be:

-- Test Iterations : Number of times issue was in testing.
+- Test Iterations : Number of times an issue was in testing.
 Set metrics that decrease the repeating cycles.
-Combined with “Resolution” (e.g. “Duplicate”,”Cannot reproduce”, “Not a defect”) will help improve team punctuality by setting KPIs e.g. Punctuality of reported defects.
+Combined with “Resolution” (e.g. “Duplicate”, “Cannot reproduce”, “Not a defect”), this will help to improve team punctuality by setting KPIs, e.g. Punctuality of reported defects.

-- Tested by : The user that resolved / transitioned issue from “Testing” status to “Done” (or “Resolved”, or “Closed”).
-That will allow setting individual goals by QA or Development team member with KPIs like Decrease time spent in rework.
+- Tested by : The user that resolved / transitioned an issue from “Testing” status to “Done” (or “Resolved”, or “Closed”).
+This will allow setting individual goals to a QA or a Development team member with KPIs such as Decrease time spent in rework.

-- Testing Start: The time when issue was moved in status “Testing”.
-Capturing such event date enables creation of derive metrics based on Avg. time between events e.g. Cycle Time KPI.
+- Testing Start: The time when an issue was moved to status “Testing”.
+Capturing such event date enables creation of derive metrics based on Avg. time between events, e.g. Cycle Time KPI.

-Adapt same technique to track similar information e.g. Review Iterations, Reviewed By, Reopen Iterations, Reopened By or whatever fits most to your workflow.
+Adapt the same technique to track similar information, e.g., Review Iterations, Reviewed By, Reopen Iterations, Reopened By, or whatever fits most to your workflow.